fmheinze/game-of-life/README.md

 1. Navigate to the game_of_life_serial directory and run ```make``` in the terminal to compile the code using the Makefile (uses g++).
 The game_of_life executable will be created in the directory.
 2. In order to evolve a state you have to provide an file that contains the initial state.
 You can run the program with two different types of initial state files, .rle or .ppm files.
 Some example files are provided in the initial_states directory.

-3. Running with a .ppm initial state file:
+3. Run with a .ppm initial state file:
    ```
    /path/to/game_of_life /path/to/initial/state.ppm <num_iterations> <save_movie>
    ```